adityav-verma/PyCache/README.md

 ### Node Reboot
-We can simulate a node reboot/reattachment, by starring the container(s) using docker.
+We can simulate a node reboot/reattachment, by starting the container(s) using docker.

 ```
 # List all containers, running and exited